 There are two ways to install npm packages: locally or globally.
-You choose which kind of installation to use based on how you want to use the package.
+Choose which kind of installation to use based on how you want to use the package.

-require, then you want to install locally, which is
+require, then you want to install locally.
+This is

 npm install's default behavior.

 install command, check out the CLI doc page.